Mirdza E. Neiders

-Mirdza E. Neiders, DDS, MS (born August 21, 1933) is a Latvian American professor, researcher, and oral pathologist.
-She was the first woman to be board-certified in Oral and Maxillofacial Pathology in the United States.
-A SUNY Distinguished Teaching Professor, she supported underrepresented students at the University at Buffalo such as women, international students, and other minorities.
+Mirdza E. Neiders (born August 21, 1933) is a Latvian American professor, researcher, and oral pathologist.
+She was the first woman to be board-certified in oral and maxillofacial pathology in the United States.
+A SUNY distinguished teaching professor, she supported underrepresented students at the University at Buffalo such as women, international students, and other minorities.

 She has contributed to research with nearly 100 publications.
 She taught undergraduate and graduate students at the University at Buffalo (UB) for 57 years.
 As a member of UB’s Oral Sciences Master’s Program, Neiders was the thesis supervisor for a number of M.S. degree students.
 She retired in August 2021.

 Personal life

 Neiders was born in Riga, Latvia on August 21, 1933.
 Her father, Karlis, was a physician and her mother, Erika, was a dentist.
 Latvia was occupied by the Soviet Union in 1940, and then later by the Nazis in 1941.
 In 1944, her family left Latvia to flee from the second Soviet occupation.
 After World War II ended, Neiders, her parents, and her three siblings became displaced persons in the American Zone of Germany.

 The family migrated to the United States on March 3, 1950.
 Neiders did not know English when she was placed in 11th grade at a secondary school in Marshalltown, Iowa.
 She credits one of her teachers, Miss Cooper, with teaching her English after school in just one and a half years as well as inspiring her to be a teacher.

 Before attending college, Neiders worked at jobs where English was not required.
 She worked at an egg and poultry company, cleaned houses, and was a cashier in her high school cafeteria.
 Her family moved to Ohio after her father passed the Ohio State medical licensure examination in 1952.

 After studying at Ohio State University, the University of Michigan, and the University of Chicago, Neiders moved to New York State and joined the faculty at the University of Buffalo in 1962.

 Currently, Neiders is retired and resides in Snyder, New York.
 She has two children and three grandchildren.